Banded eagle ray: Conservation and Threats

 According to the IUCN, the banded eagle ray is considered vulnerable, and the species is on the decline.
 Before its decline, the species was already naturally uncommon in certain areas of its distribution (Sea of Oman, Arabian Sea, and the Red Sea).
 The IUCN estimated the population has decreased by more than 30% over the last three generations, based on declines in fish catch.
 They are threatened by habitat loss due to fishery practices such as trawling, which destroy their benthic habitat.
 In addition to habit loss, trawling threatens this species by increasing the likelihood of bycatch.
 They are often unintentionally damaged in the trawling process or become caught in the equipment and nets used when fishing for other organisms.
 Overexploitation of this species by unregulated fisheries is another major threat to A. nichofii.
 The fish is harvested primarily for its meat and secondarily for its cartilage.
 Until recently, the banded eagle ray was one of the main commercial species in South-East Asia.
 The fish was also popular in Thai markets but has become less common since its decline.

 Rays are inherently vulnerable to population decline due to their low reproductive output.
 When coupled with habitat loss, the likelihood of producing a successful generation is very low and a significant conservation concern.
 A fishery study in Bahrain found a significant sex ratio biased towards males (89:37).
 This unproportionate ratio lowers the chance of successful reproduction, since females are the limiting sex in population growth.
-A separate study in Bangladesh classified the banded eagle ray as a “vulnerable ray species” due to fishing pressure enforced by the exploitation of local shark fisheres.
+A separate study in Bangladesh classified the banded eagle ray as a “vulnerable ray species” due to fishing pressure enforced by the exploitation of local shark fisheries.

 There is currently no conservation efforts geared directly towards the banded eagle ray.
 One of the biggest conservation inhibitors is the unknown distribution and poor monitoring of eagle rays as a general group.
 Without knowing where and when these animals occur, scientists cannot create concrete plans to protect them.
 To increase the surveillance of eagle rays, scientists are experimenting with machine learning.
 Aerial surveys are used to detect eagle rays which are easy to spot due to their unique shape and relatively large size.
 The process of gathering footage is relatively easy and efficient, but the manual processing where all the observations and counting occurs is time-consuming and prone to human error.
 A group in New Caledonia tested out the ability of a deep learning detection model to detect and map eagle rays in a coral reef.
 After training the model, it successfully detected 92% of eagle rays from the provided images.
 Similar deep learning detection models have been tested on sea turtles, dugongs, pinniped, and whales, yielding promising outcomes for the future of marine organism monitoring.